DR. CAROLYN GRUBBS WILLIAMS LEADERSHIP DEVELOPMENT INSTITUTE (LDI)

 All sessions are facilitated by distinguished community college leaders.
 Additionally, networking opportunities with African American leaders and Lakin participants, research opportunities, complimentary membership to NCBAA and its regional affiliates, and membership in the Scholars Alumni Association are provided.
 Additional benefits of attending this institute are provided by testimonials from the past LDI Scholars.

 Research on leadership preparation has been provided by two LDI Scholars as indicated below.
 Opportunities for scholarly research are encouraged by NCBAA.

 Beatty, K. (2011).
 Empowering black women to lead: A phenomenological study examining the role of the NCBAA Institute in the development of midlevel community college administrators.

 Lemons, K. (2007).
 Are leadership preparation programs delivering on their promises?
 An evaluation of a mid-level administrator’s leadership institute.

 The institute fee is $1500 which covers materials, Sunday opening reception, breakfast and lunch Monday-Friday, and the Thursday evening closing banquet.
 Participants must provide own transportation, hotel and other meal expenses.
 All sessions are held at the hotel venue to eliminate cost to participants.
 However, transportation to any off-site facility will be provided.

-Applications for the 2017 institute will be accepted from May 10, 2017 – September 29, 2017.
+Applications for the 2018 institute will be accepted from May 10, – September 29.
 Applicants should submit application packets as early as possible since only 25-30 participants will be accepted.
-Applications are available by clicking here 2017 LDI Application.

 INSTITUTE CONTACT PERSON